‘Magical connection’: Val McCallum, Bow Thayer and Greg Wells team up on stellar ‘Beau Bow de Lune’

 Thayer adds vocals to another album highlight, “No Trouble in the Bubble,” a centerpiece song — and pandemic anthem — that rides a funky groove, brilliant lyrics and impressive vocal harmonies to great effect.

-“Open and Endless” and “Seeing Trails” are more introspective and poignant standouts, while “Funky New Thang” and “Escape Back to Babes Bar” are raucous blues-rock romps – the latter of which pays homage to the Bethel, Vermont locale, which McCallum calls “one of the great bars.”
+“Open and Endless” and “Seeing Trails” are more introspective and poignant standouts, while the raucous “Funky New Thang” and “Escape Back to Babes Bar” — the latter of which pays homage to the Bethel, Vermont locale, which McCallum calls “one of the great bars.”

 And “Aware” is a dreamy closer that Thayer helped McCallum complete by adding mystical lyrics to an instrumental song that he wrote 30 years ago when his mother, the late actress Jill Ireland, passed away in 1990.